hdbdilu/groups-management-application/README.md

 2. Change directory to the location of the repository.

-To build images for app-server, client-app , db
+To build images for app-server, client-app , db run docker-compose build
-run:
-   # docker-compose build

 This step will download all maven dependencies for app-server.
 Once app-server is up, it will build client app and download all node modules.
 After this step three services will be started : will be created.

 To start three containers
-run:
+run
-   # docker-compose up
+   docker-compose up

 Once all three containers are up, go to your browser and hit : http://localhost:8080